 The significant increase in the American lobster catch during the late-2000s and early-2010s was attributable to a combination of factors.
 The collapse of groundfish stocks (particularly cod) in the 1990s provided the potential for a gradual increase in lobster biomass, while more recent warming of waters in the Gulf of Maine has bolstered populations throughout much of the fishery (even as the same phenomenon has led to more disease and lower populations for southern New England and Long Island Sound).
-However, the continued warming of waters over the coming years and decades is expected to result in significant declines in American lobster populations.
+However, the continued warming of waters over the coming years and decades has resulted in the "centre of gravity" of lobster catch has been shifting northwards - and is expected to result in significant declines in American lobster populations in the longer term.